How Birch Learning Platform Caters for Internal and External Users

 Scenario 2 – External Contractors

 The external contractor scenario is common in a number of organisations.
-For an external contractor to commence work, they usually have to complete some form of induction such as Workplace Health and Safety training or other information that may be pertinent to the organisation and site.
-This may be required from a compliance point of view.
+For an external contractor to commence work, they have to complete a compliance induction such as Workplace Health and Safety training for the organisation or site.

 - A new community separated from the employees and branded differently